Natural Alternative Therapies

 High blood concentration of uric acid is considered its main pathway.
 Tart cherries seem to naturally and safely reduce uric acid levels.

-5. 17% Reduction in LDL Cholesterol
+5. A 17% Reduction in LDL Cholesterol

 This was found in a recent study measuring the effect of these cherries on serum triglycerides.